danielfett/draft-dpop/main.md

 where an attacker is able to modify message contents and headers.
 In many setups, the message integrity and confidentiality provided by TLS is sufficient to provide a good level of protection.

-Implementers that have stronger requirements on the integrity of messages are encouraged to either use TLS-based mechanisms or signed requests.
-TLS-based mechanisms are in particular OAuth Mutual TLS [@RFC8705] and OAuth Token Binding [@I-D.ietf-oauth-token-binding].

 Note: While signatures covering other parts of requests are out of the scope of this specification, additional information to be signed can be